Having a loved one go through surgery is a worrying time, so a little gift to help them get back on their feet can be just what the doctor ordered.

 So a great gift for someone that is struggling to do this is to get them a Lay-Z-Boy type recliner chair.

 As by reclining back in these chairs they can relieve the pressure on their spine and body, which will help them to feel much more comfortable.

-And while you have a wealth of options here with the choice of chair, if you REALLY want to treat them them check out the Lito zero gravity recliner chair.
+And while you have a wealth of options here with the choice of chair, if you want to treat them them check out the Signature Design power lift recliner chair.

-And it's a supportive and super comfortable chair in any position too, giving them somewhere to relax in while their body heals.
+As this is a supportive and super comfortable chair which gives them somewhere to relax in while their body heals.